First results of the glitching pulsars monitoring program at the Argentine Institute of Radioastronomy: Tables of SOM Clustering

 \section{Tables of SOM Clustering}

 Here we include the numerical information in tabular form about the clustering analysis summarized in Fig.~\ref{fig:All}.
 They include a 6 SOM clusters decomposition as representative for each of the days of observation.
-The cluster \#0 corresponds to the total number of pulses in the observation and the successive clusters from \#1 to the \#6 SOM clustering are ordered accordingly to the highest peak amplitude of the mean pulse computed for each cluster and represented in Fig.~\ref{fig:All}.
-We compute the peak location with respect to our grid of bins (here centered at around 100 for cluster \#0) and totaling 1220 bins per period.
-We also provide a measure of the pulse mean (half) width and skew, all with estimated $1-\sigma$ errors, and finally MSE is the standard mean squared error $\sum_{i=1}^N(x_i-\bar{x})^2/N$, the average per-step mean squared reconstruction error over all sequences.
-We observe a systematic tendency for the pulses' peaks to appear earlier the higher the amplitude as well as a reduction of its width and an increase of the skew (Also observed in the previous work \cite{Lousto:2021dia} analyzing Jan.
-21, 24, 28 and March 29, 2021 observations), except for the especial case of the July 20 observations.
+We provide the number of pulses of each cluster \# pulses; peak location from the index of the maximum value in the pulse sequence; peak height from the maximum value of the pulse sequence; peak width done by first finding the maximum value of the sequence, then performing full-width half maximum of peak; (library used for this: \url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.peak_widths.html}); for the peak skew we evaluated the Fisher-Pearson coefficient of skewness; (using the scipy for this computation \url{https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.skew.html}); The cluster \#0 corresponds to the total number of pulses in the observation and the successive clusters from \#1 to the \#6 SOM clustering are ordered accordingly to the highest peak amplitude of the mean pulse computed for each cluster and represented in Fig.~\ref{fig:All}.
+We compute the peak location with respect to our grid of bins (here centered at around 100 for cluster \#0) and totaling 611 bins per period, giving us a time resolution of 146$\mu$s.
+We also provide a measure of the pulse width as given by the standard deviation $(\sigma)$ and its skewness, all with estimated $1-\sigma$ errors, and finally MSE is the standard mean squared error $\sum_{i=1}^N(x_i-\bar{x})^2/N$, the average per-step mean squared reconstruction error over all sequences.
+We observe a systematic tendency for the pulses' peaks to appear earlier the higher the amplitude as well as a reduction of its width and an increase of the skew (also observed in the previous work of \cite{Lousto:2021dia} analyzing 2021, Jan.
+21, 24, 28 and March 29 observations), except for the especial case of the July 20 observations.